know120/know120/README.md

 - 👋 Hi, I’m Sujay Halder.
-- 👀 I’m interested in Data Analysis
+- 👀 Interested in Data Analysis
-- 🌱 I’m a final year B.Tech student
 - 💞️ I’m looking to collaborate on ...
 - 📫 Here is my LinkedIn profile https://www.linkedin.com/in/sujayhalder